Listers/SmallSharpToolsDotNet/README.md

 These source files, MSBuild projects files and installers were originally held in an SVN repository and has been moved to Git and published on GitHub to preserve it.

+This internal Listers fork was created to ensure availability and to enable NuGet packaging.

 ## MSBuild

 Most of these projects include scripts to build Debug and Release versions with some also having Setup projects